 Serve preferably with boiled potatoes.

-Ensure that all the meat is from the same piece.
+Ensure that the meat is all from the same piece.

 Saucepan